RESULTS

 Two sisters were hurt in a T-bone accident on a rural southern Illinois road.
 Both suffered serious injuries.
 The attorney obtained $150,000 in compensation for each, which was the maximum amount available under all insurance policies.

-Arbitration Award 4 times Higher than Allstate’s Top Offer in Uninsured Motorist Case
+Arbitration Award 4 Times Higher Than Allstate’s Top Offer in Uninsured Motorist Case

 An uninsured driver backed into an elderly man, knocking him to the ground.
-He suffered a minor head injury with bruising and soreness.
+He suffered a minor head injury, with bruising and soreness.
 The client’s insurance carrier offered to pay uninsured motorist benefits of just $4,000.
 The matter was taken to formal Arbitration, where the attorney secured an award of $16,000…4 times the top offer made by Allstate.

-Low Policy Limit Settlement Stretched to Cover all Medical for Injured Client
+Low Policy Limit Settlement Stretched to Cover All Medical for Injured Client

 Our client was seriously injured by a driver who had just $25,000 in insurance and no assets.
 We were able to stretch the $25,000 policy to pay over $68,000 in medical bills and still put cash in our client’s hands.
 Prior to hiring the firm, he was offered $5,000.
 Without our efforts, he would have received nothing and would still owe more than $60,000 in medical debt.